SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/InteractiveAutomationToolkit/README.md

 ## How do I get started?

-Create or import an existing DatMiner automation script in Visual Studio.
+Create or import an existing DataMiner automation script in Visual Studio.
 Then add the NuGet package to the project.
 You can now create your first interactive script using the toolkit: